 On this page you’ll learn everything you need to know about what’s covered in the BLS certification, who exactly needs it, what our past students have to say, and answers to all the most frequently asked questions.

 3-4 Hour Class

 Who needs BLS certification?

-Professionals with a medical license or students in a medical program are required to have a BLS certification.
+Professionals with a medical license or students in a medical program are required to have BLS from the AHA.
 Examples include: